 - 1. Identify and explain the two types of flow measurement systems and the methods of measurement associated with each. - 2.
-Demonstrate knowledge of the standard condition of weirs. - 3.
-Describe the operational characteristics of flumes.
+Demonstrate knowledge of the standard condition of weirs.

 Types of Flow Measurement Systems

 The two basic types of flow systems are closed channel flow and open channel flow.
 Common types of closed channel flow measuring devices are venturi meters, ultrasonic meters (both Doppler and transit time), flow nozzles, orifice meters, magnetic flow meters, and Pitot tube flow meters.
 This discussion is limited to open channel flow measurement.